wumengwei0213/CS_CS20024_final_project/README.md

 ```

 > **Warning**
-> It may not work due to the environment difference
+> If you just want to reproduce the prediction, it is no need to execute this file.
+It may fail.

 > Execute [0816120_Final_train.ipynb](https://github.com/wumengwei0213/CS_CS20024_final_project/blob/34ee68394a940aeb41e535c5c7d6e301094cc7a9/0816120_Final_train.ipynb) You can see how it do training

-## Get the Predction
+## Get the Prediction

 > **Note**
 > Please do it after installing the required module